-During routine dental care visits, we will update your medical history, perform an oral cancer screening, check your teeth for cavities, review oral hygiene instructions and monitor your periodontal (gum) condition.
-Fluoride treatments are provided for adults where appropriate.
+During dental care visits, we will update your medical history, perform an oral cancer screening, and check for cavities.
+We will also review oral hygiene instructions and monitor your periodontal (gum) condition.
+We can provide fluoride treatments for adults where appropriate.

-Highly effective in preventing tooth decay on the biting surfaces of chewing teeth, sealants are a simple procedure in which a tooth-colored acrylic “coating” is painted in the grooves of the tooth.
-This effectively “seals” the deep grooves where decay is most likely to start.
-Your Plano dental care hygienist will discuss this with you if she feels it would be a benefit to you or other family members.
+Tooth sealants are highly effective in preventing tooth decay on the biting surfaces of chewing teeth.
+The dental sealant procedure is simple, in which Dr. Sowell paints a tooth-colored acrylic coating in the grooves of the tooth.
+This effectively seals the deep grooves where decay is most likely to start.
+Our Plano dental hygienist will discuss sealants with you if she feels that it would benefit your oral health.

 PerioScience Antioxidant Oral Care

-Keep your mouth healthy with the PerioScience Oral Care System, now available at our Plano dental office.
-PerioScience has a unique suite of antioxidant-based products that hydrate dry mouths, freshen breath, reduce tooth sensitivity and whiten teeth.
+Keep your mouth healthy with the PerioSciences Oral Care System, now available at our Plano dental office.
+PerioSciences is a suite of antioxidant products that hydrate dry mouths, freshen breath, reduce tooth sensitivity, and whiten teeth.

-The PerioScience products complement the body’s natural defense system.
-Saliva has natural antioxidants and anti-bacterial agents.
-Our antioxidant/antimicrobial formula works with saliva for a natural, gentle preventive treatment.
+The PerioSciences products complement the body’s natural defense system.
+Saliva has natural antioxidants and antibacterial agents.
+PerioSciences antioxidant and antimicrobial formula works with saliva for a natural, gentle preventive treatment.

-We’ll help you select the PerioScience product that’s right for you:
+We’ll help you select the PerioSciences product that’s right for you:

 - Reduce inflammation to prevent gum disease

 - Promote saliva production and hydrate dry mouth